EMBEDDIA/anchor-point-generation/README.md

 Other folder contains useful scripts with purpose to prepare data for vecmap alignment over anchor points.

 `lemmatizer.py` script lemmatizes text and puts tabular NER text in apropriate format for further processing. `aligning_two_corpuses.py` aligns sentences as instructed in appropriate linking file.
-These files may then be further processed by other projects, namely https://github.com/EMBEDDIA/vecmap-changes.
+These files may then be further processed by other projects, namely https://github.com/MatejUlcar/elmogan and https://github.com/EMBEDDIA/vecmap-changes.